-- The Consultant undertakes to act in all professional matters as a faithful consultant to the Ine Consultant undertakes to act in all professional matters as a tanthul consultant to the Client, whose interests will be watched over with skill and care.
+- Limitation of Liability The Consultant undertakes to act in all professional matters as a faithful consultant to the The Consultant undertakes to act in all professional matters as a faithful consultant to the Client, whose interests will be watched over with skill and care.
 Notwithstanding, the Consultant shall only be liable to the Client for the consequences of any negligent act, omission or statement of the Consultant, and then only to the extent and limitations referred to in clause 17.2.
-The loss and damage for which the Consultant is so liable, and the recompense to be made - by the Consultant to a Client for such liability as specified in clause 17.1, shall be limited in aggregate to the amount specified in the Proposal in respect of any single act, omission or statement, but shall not under any circumstances exceed the cost of rectifying the - statement, but shail not solve the consultant shall cover only direct loss or damage in respect of the Services, or other matters arising directly from the scope of the Services agreed in the Proposal, and then only to the maximum limit specified as per clause 17.2.
-All references herein to loss or damage shall be deemed to exclude loss or damage sustained by any third state of the proposal of t third party) whether by statute, contract tort or otherwise. - third party) whether by statute, contract tort or otherwise.
+The loss and damage for which the Consultant is so liable, and the recompense to be made - by the Consultant to a Client for such liability as specified in clause 17.1, shall be limited in aggregate to the amount specified in the Proposal in respect of any single act, omission or statement, but shall not under any circumstances exceed the cost of rectifying the - statement, but shan hot one than the services.
+Services.

+The liability of the Consultant shall cover only direct loss or damage in respect of the Services, or other matters arising directly from the scope of the Services agreed in the Proposal, and then only to the maximum limit specified as per clause 17.2.
+All references herein to loss or damage shall be deemed to exclude loss or damage sustained by any third third party) whether by statute, contract tort or otherwise. - third party) whether by statute, contract tort or otherwise.